skibu/modulencer/docs/usb_macos_problem.md

 pkg file THAT WORKS!
 Simply go to https://github.com/skibu/modulencer/blob/main/misc/CH34xVCPDriver.pkg , download the
 .pkg file onto your MacOS machine, and then execute the .pkg file to install the driver.
+A dialog box should pop up stating there was a security issue and that CHW was trying to install a driver and needed permission.
+Go to System Settings and give permission to actually install the driver.
+Then system should state that your computer needs to be restarted.

-Yes, this pkg file is different from latest ones available from WCH GitHub repo.
+Yes, this pkg file here is different from latest ones available from WCH GitHub repo.
 Was not able to get the one from the WCH GitHub repo to work.

 In case you are interested how I found this magic driver see